-Automatic commercial ice makers make and harvest ice and may include a means for storing and dispensing ice.
-They have a condensing unit and ice-making section operating as an integrated unit, and the condenser can either be air-cooled or water-cooled.
-Ice makers can be divided into two categories: batch type and continuous type.
-Batch-type ice-makers operate with alternate freezing and harvesting periods and include cube-type and tube-type machines.
+Automatic commercial ice makers (ACIMs) make and harvest ice and may include a means for storing and dispensing ice.
+They are typically found in hotels, restaurants, health care facilities, and educational settings.
+Ice makers include both batch-type and continuous-type equipment.
+Batch-type ice-makers operate with alternate freezing and harvesting periods and typically produce cube-type ice.
 Continuous-type ice-makers continually freeze and harvest ice at the same time and primarily produce flake or nugget ice.
-Automatic commercial ice makers are typically found in hotels, restaurants, health care facilities, and educational settings.

-Federal standards for ice-makers were adopted in the Energy Policy Act of 2005 and became effective in 2010.
-The standards, for cube ice-makers with capacities between 50 and 2,500 lb per 24-hour period, were based on state standards adopted earlier by Arizona, California, New York, Oregon, Rhode Island, and Washington.
-The standards for energy use are expressed as kWh per 100 pounds of ice and vary based on capacity and equipment type.
-The current standards also limit the condenser water use for water-cooled equipment.
+Congress established the first national standards for ACIMs as part of the Energy Policy Act (EPAct) of 2005, and they took effect in 2010.
+The standards applied to cube-type ice makers with capacities between 50 and 2,500 pounds per 24-hour period and were based on state standards adopted earlier by Arizona, California, New York, Oregon, Rhode Island, and Washington.
+The standards for energy use are expressed as energy use (in kWh) per 100 pounds of ice produced and vary based on capacity and equipment type.
+There are also water use requirements that limit the condenser water use for water-cooled equipment.

 In 2015, DOE finalized new standards for ACIMs.
 The standards, which took effect in 2018, extend coverage to flake, nugget, and tube-type machines and to capacities up to 4,000 pounds per 24 hours.